DavidP-dev/Elections-Scraper/README.md

 LIBRARIES INSTALLATION

 Libraries used in this code are described in included requirements.txt file.
-It is remmonded to use new virtual enviroment for running this code.
+It is recommended to use new virtual enviroment for running this code.
 You can install libraries from command line this way:

 $ pip3 --version                     # for version check
 $ pip3 install -r requirements.txt   # for libraries installation